Build the reliability layer, or use ours.

 Build It Yourself

-You generate a secret per destination, sign each outbound request with HMAC-SHA256, document the verification steps for each endpoint owner, and rotate secrets when they leak.
+You generate a secret per destination, sign each outbound request with HMAC-SHA256, document verification for endpoint owners, and rotate secrets when needed.

 Per-destination outbound HMAC-SHA256 signing is configured in the console.
-Inbound signature verification — confirming events from sources like Stripe or GitHub are authentic — is available on the Pro plan.
+Inbound signature verification for sources like Stripe or GitHub is available on the Pro plan.

 Time to First Event